MHickey2/First_Project/README.md

 #### User Experience Checklist for 404 Page

 - The image is in keeping with the concept of the website.
-- All page content is useful and appropriate for the situation.
+- All page content (image and message) is useful and appropriate for the situation.

  #### [Return to Table of Contents](#toc)